kescardoso/yinnsound/README.md

 - [FontAwesome](https://fontawesome.com/) - This project uses **FontAwesome** to style social links and form labels.

 - [YouTube](https://youtube.com/) - This project uses **Youtube** to host the location video.

+- [EmailJs](https://www.emailjs.com/) - This project uses **EmailJs** to directly send email from client-side via contact form with Javascript.

 - [Git](https://git-scm.com) - This project uses **Git** for version-control and for tracking changes in source code during development.